eraserof/Domain-Driven-Design-Door-Dash/README.md

 ## Overview of the project:
-  The goal of this project is to explore Domain-Driven Design (DDD) by applying the concepts to a Door Dash "clone"
+  The goal of this project is to explore Domain-Driven Design (DDD) by applying its concepts to a simplified DoorDash “clone.”

 ## Overview of DDD
-  Domain-Driven Design is about modeling bussiness objects to match the domain in question by utilizing domain experts and developers.
-The main goal is create a model that both stake-holders will be able to easily understand and to communicate through.
-I will brefly go over the Domain Driven Layers, and then I will demonstrate using Door Dash.
-For a far better writeup, checkout [herbertograca](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/)
+  Domain-Driven Design is about modeling business concepts in code so they accurately reflect the real-world domain.
+This is done by working closely with domain experts and developers to create a shared model that both technical and non-technical stakeholders can understand and use to communicate.
+I will briefly go over the layers of Domain-Driven Design and then demonstrate how they can be applied to DoorDash.
+For a more in-depth exploration, check out [herbertograca](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/)

   ### Layers:
     There are 4 main layers: Domain, Application, Infrastructure, and Interface.
 The idea is to keep each layer seprate from the other layer as to allow for extensiblity and change to the system
     #### Domain
-      This is the core of our system and where all of the business logic lives.
-The domain layer utitlizes: entites, value objects, domain services, and domain events, this layer should not have any dependencies, databases (or connections) this layer should only have plain code, and business logic
+      - The core of the system, where all the business rules live.
+        - Contains:
+          - Entities
+          - Value Objects
+          - Domain Services
+          - Domain Events
+      - The Domain layer should not depend on any technical details (databases, frameworks, UI).
+It should only contain plain code that models business logic.
     #### Application
-      This is next step up of the domain layer, it depends on the domain layer and orchestrates the domain and even multiple domains within the domain layer.
+      - Orchestrates use cases by coordinating domain objects.
+      - Depends on the domain layer but does not implement business rules itself.
+      - Examples: PlaceOrderService, CancelOrderService, AssignDasherService.
+      - May also handle transactions and security checks.
     #### Infrastructure
-      This layer is the step up from the application layer, and lives on the same layer as the Interface.
-It deals with persistence (databases) external APIs, and messages.
-How external systems interact with the system
+      - Provides technical details to support the domain and application layers.
+      - Handles persistence (databases), messaging, external APIs, and repositories.
+      - How external systems interact with the system.
     #### Interface
-      This layer is on the same layer as the Infrastructure layer where the user can interact with the system.
-This is where we implement all the ways we want people to interact with our system: Rest Controllers, cli, Graph, ect.
+      - The presentation layer — how users interact with the application.
+      - Examples:
+        - REST or GraphQL controllers
+        - CLI interfaces
+        - gRPC endpoints
+      - Should be thin and delegate work to the application layer.

 <img width="1600" height="1094" alt="080-explicit-architecture-svg" src="https://github.com/user-attachments/assets/22fafae9-f0bb-4d04-8b31-fe7cde246d5e" />
 [herbertograca](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/)

-The above diagram is from [herbertograca](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) and ilistrates the different layers: Starting with the outer most layer, the Interface layer where we have the different ways to interact with the system, and the Infrastructure layer where the external systems are interacting with the system.
-The Application Core: where the Application Layer and the Domain Layer live.
+The above diagram is from [herbertograca](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) and ilistrates the different layers:
+   - Interface layer where we have the different ways to interact with the system,
+   - Infrastructure layer where the external systems are interacting with the system.
+   - The Application Core: where the Application Layer and the Domain Layer live.

 ## Door Dash:
   ### Possible Domains/SubDomains: